 In the advanced sharing options, you can then select ‘Only Host’ under the ‘Who can share?’ section.

-By selecting only the host as being the person to share, this will ensure that you can avoid anyone maliciously taking control of the shared screen.
+Selecting only the host as the person to share, will ensure that you can avoid anyone maliciously taking control of the shared screen.

 6. Avoiding Others Entering the Virtual Classroom Before You the Host

 It is also a very good idea indeed to make sure that you, the host, are the first person to enter the virtual classroom, to ensure that the classroom is correctly managed.

 If you were to allow others to join the classroom (or meeting) before the host joins, there is a greater opportunity for issues to exist in the classroom particularly if you are holding training for anyone with the meeting link to join.